laws-africa/indigo/docs/running/configuration.rst

 * ``DATABASE_URL``

   **Required.**
-  The URL of the database to use
+  The URL of the database to use, in the format: ``postgres://USER:PASSWORD@HOST:PORT/DBNAME``.

 * ``DJANGO_DEBUG``